ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 docker-compose docker-compose up
 # Start quarkus
 quarkus dev
-# If needed in the webapp folder, start the UI
+# If needed in the frontend folder, start the UI
 yarn serve
 ```